Hexellate/Testing/GIT_MODEL.md

 4. Bugfixing on release branch
     - The release branch will now receive only bugfixes, all of which are continuously merged back into the develop branch.
 5. Release merged into master branch
-    - Once a release branch has been deemed stable, it will be merged with the master branch and tagged with the version number.
+    - Once a release branch has been deemed stable, it will be merged with the master branch.
+    - A build must be triggered manually at this point.
+    - If the build succeeds, and is approved for release, then the version will be updated in the repo and the latest commit will be tagged.
     - The master branch will be released on the stable channel.
 6. Hotfixing stable channel bugs
     - If a bug is found in the stable channel, a hotfix branch will be created, where the bug will be fixed.